IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages: Additional Results

 \section{Additional Results}

+Table \ref{tab:max_min} shows the maximum and minimum values of each metric on our dataset, across all languages.
+Note that while some of the metrics are bounded by a theoretical minimum and maximum, some others (especially the trained metrics) are not strictly restricted to a specific scoring range.
+It would be possible to see a lower minimum value or a higher maximum value on other datasets with such metrics. \\

 Figure \ref{intervalviolin} shows metric scores for different human score intervals (0-5, 6-10, 11-20, 21-25).
-We observe that high-performing metrics such as BERTScores and COMET-DA correlate positively with the metric scores as the human scores increase, whereas poor-performing metrics on Indic languages such as PRISM (due to lack of training data for Indic languages) do not have good metric v/s human spreads.\\ Figure \ref{scatter} depicts a scatter plot of metric scores on the y-axis against human scores on the x-axis, and we observe an overall positive trend for all metrics except TER which quantifies the edit operations that a hypothesis requires to match a reference translation, and hence the negative trend.
+This helps analyse whether the metric scores are roughly in the same buckets or same range as human-scores without focusing on the fine-grained ratings that might not always be of significance.
+From the plots, we observe that high-performing metrics such as BERTScores and COMET-DA correlate positively with the metric scores as the human scores increase.
+However, poor-performing metrics on Indic languages such as PRISM (due to lack of training data for Indic languages) do not have correlated metric v/s human spreads even at a coarse-level.\\

-Table \ref{tab:avgcompscore} shows the average computed scores and \ref{tab:max_min} shows the maximum and minimum values of each metric on our dataset.
+Figure \ref{scatter} depicts a scatter plot of metric scores on the y-axis against human scores on the x-axis.
+The scatter plots provide more insights than just the correlation values \cite{DBLP:conf/acl/MathurBC20_tangled}.
+We note that the metrics falter by producing some false high and false-low scores.
+However, the metrics produce a higher density of decently correlated scores to produce a net positive correlation trend in most cases.\\

+Table \ref{tab:avgcompscore} shows the average scores per system considering the scores provided by the annotator on all the outputs from that system.
+We find that the best performing model changes across the 5 languages.
+For Hindi, Malayalam and Tamil, IndicTrans outputs are found to get higher scores on average.
+For Malayalam Bing API is a close-second and NLLB for Tamil.
+For Gujarati Bing-API is the best performing, with IndicTrans and NLLB performances being very close.
+In case of Marathi, NLLB outputs are better, followed by IndicTrans.
+Averaging further across all 5 languages, IndicTrans is found to be the highest scoring model.\\

+Table~\ref{tab:intr_eval_error_type} contains the correlation values for the various metrics on the Fluency-only and Accuracy-only error subsets discussed in section~\ref{sec:corr_flu_ade}.
+We observe that all the metrics on average correlate better with the human scores when only accuracy errors are annotated compared to having only fluency errors.